fluid-project/jira-to-11ty/src/issues/KETTLE-52.md

     {
       "author": "Antranig Basman",
       "date": "2017-01-09T09:47:27.566-0500",
       "body": "Looks like the current implementation has half-rotted - it dates from the pre-maturity days of Kettle and there seem to be no tests for use of dataSources together with cookies.
 Also, the only implementation of \"cookieJar\" is inappropriately within kettle.test.dataSource.
-Finally, it appears that @@Tony Atkins \\[RtF]'s investigations show that the dataSource integration with cookies is readOnly - cookies are only read from the jar and never written.
+Finally, it appears that Tony Atkins \\[RtF]'s investigations show that the dataSource integration with cookies is readOnly - cookies are only read from the jar and never written.
 And indeed, following fixing all of this and writing tests for it, we then need docs.\n"
     }
   ]
 }